mazawi/Teaching-Python/03 Operations and Operators/03 Operations and Operators.md

 Assignment operators are used to assign values to variables.

-Assignment operators are used to assign values to variables.

 | Operator | Example     | Equivalent to |
 |----------|-------------|---------------|
 | `=`      | `x = 10`    |               |